alexa-labs/workshop-in-skill-purchasing/lab-3-guide.md

         ]
     }
     ```
-    For the purposes of the workshop, it is recommened to use the table auto-creation feature.
+    For the purposes of the workshop, it is recommended to use the table auto-creation feature.
 However if you prefer to manually create the DynamoDB table instead of having the SDK automatically create it for you, use the following policy instead.
 The steps to create the table will come in a later Task.
     ```
     {
         "Version": "2012-10-17",